textninja/first-notion-integration/README.md

 # My First Notion Integration

 This is just a throwaway test to see what I can do with Notion's [integration API](https://www.notion.so/integrations/all).
+It requires you to set up an integration on the [My Integrations page](https://www.notion.so/my-integration).

 ## What's in the box